Joel-Adams/openshiftv3_infra/README.md

 If you choose to shut the environment down, there will be some necessary steps to take when spinning it back up.

 First ssh into the bastion hosts using the private key.
+Then:
 ```
 sudo su -
 docker rm nginx-proxy wetty-cntr